Consider subscribing to our newsletter to stay up-to-date on new product updates, partner recruitment resources, and industry best practices

 - Information that you provide by filling in forms on our Website.
-This includes information provided at the time of registering to use our Website or features/tools/applications on our Website, subscribing to our service, subscribing to our email contents, or requesting further services.
+This includes information provided at the time of registering to use our Website or features/tools/applications on our Website, purchasing our software, subscribing to our service, subscribing to our email contents, or requesting further services.
 We may also ask you for information when you report a problem with our Website.

 - Records and copies of your correspondence (including email addresses), if you contact us.